 - A good heading with some lead-generating/call-to-action text and a image of your product, for example;

 - A good heading with some lead-generating/call-to-action text and a video in which you present your company, product, services, etc.;

 Here’s an example of a theme with a nice banner.

 After these 5 reasons, you should agree with me that they kind of suck!

 If you still consider using sliders or carousels on your WordPress website, think about this: Do you want the best on-page SEO practices for your WordPress site in order to increase your ranking chances, and do you want more users to convert and make more money?
-Or do you want your website to have a cool and fancy slider, which is pretty much useless?
+Or do you want your WordPress website to have a cool and fancy slider, which is pretty much useless?

-If you know more reasons why a website shouldn’t have sliders and carousels, or you want to convince me that sliders don’t suck, leave a comment.
+If you know more reasons why a WordPress website shouldn’t have sliders and carousels, or you want to convince me that sliders don’t suck, leave a comment.

 And don’t forget to share if you enjoyed the post!